 Anthony Bourdain wasn’t just a great chef – he infused the cuisine into thoughts of human condition and cultures of the “Parts Unknown”.
 Allen Iverson’s college football coach said he could have been much more stellar if he chose football over basketball.
 Bruce Lee is a striking philosopher and martial artist.
 Leonardo da Vinci was a phenomenal painter, scientist, musician and much more.

 I am not talking about the T-shape.
 I am talking about “T-T-T-T”-shape.
 No one can be good at everything, but can definitely be relatively good at various things.
 One gets to find out what these various things are and things they are not that good at.
 We are capable in multiple areas, and the most capable ones can think laterally to make connections.
+Specializing generalists will be more welcome in the future.

 Higher education only takes 4 years or less to train someone ready for a professional.
 But we don’t just have 40 years, and it means we can pursue 10 more professionals in our life span.